The number of pedestrians killed by cars keeps going up

 Investigating this disturbing trend is the subject of a report put out by the National Complete Streets Coalition (a program under Smart Growth America) called Dangerous by Design.
 The coalition releases this report annually, says Emiko Atherton, the coalition director, but what’s striking is that “things are just getting worse,” she says.
 “When you look at the numbers, four of the five major metro areas in the U.S. are just growing more dangerous for pedestrians.”

-Since 2008, the number of people struck and killed by a driver while walking rose by 35%, to 49,340 people in a year.
-The report authors note that this is the equivalent of a jumbo jet full of people dying each day.
+Between 2008 and 2017, the number of people struck and killed by a driver totaled 49,340.
+That’s a 35% increase over the past decade, and the report authors note that this is the equivalent of a jumbo jet full of people dying each day.

 Atherton notes that this trend is universal, and reflective of the way in which both American street designs and policies favor cars over human-scale transit options, like walking or cycling.
 But states in the Sun Belt–the southern states–are notably more dangerous for pedestrians.